willosof/naudiodon/README.md

 var fs = require('fs');
 var portAudio = require('../index.js');

-// Create an instance of AudioIO with inOptions, which will return a ReadableStream var ai = new portAudio.AudioIO({
+// Create an instance of AudioIO with inOptions (defaults are as below), which will return a ReadableStream var ai = new portAudio.AudioIO({
   inOptions: {
     channelCount: 2,
     sampleFormat: portAudio.SampleFormat16Bit,
     sampleRate: 44100,
-    deviceId: -1 // Use -1 or omit the deviceId to select the default device }
+    deviceId: -1, // Use -1 or omit the deviceId to select the default device
+    closeOnError: true // Close the stream if an audio error is detected, if set false then just log the error }
 });